cboler13/translation-agent/README.md

 As you can see, we can essentially get more **bang for our buck** by compressing everything we want the API to do for us into one call.

 There is still a lot of testing and translation quality analysis to be done to ensure the quality really is an improvement from an initial translation, but so far our early tests are promising.

+*Update* Material may not be recognized and translated unless there are no breaks in the .txt file.
+I will work on this tomorrow.